benthuffine/brazier/docs/mvp_demo_checklist.md

 - The visa content is still demo data, not production-researched legal content.
 - The source-review workflow is in place so real visa data can be loaded next.
-- Billing is not wired yet; premium is demonstrated through account tiering and gated UX.
+- Billing is not wired yet; premium is demonstrated through account tiering, gated UX, and the dedicated upgrade screen.
 - Country management currently supports creation, but not yet a full country-editing workflow.